techy-project/techy-project.github.io/pages/debsbuilder/debsbuilder.md

 ### Releases
 #### 1.2.4.0-beta1
 **Casysb 1.2.4.0-beta1** (a.k.a. **1.2.4.0 Beta 1**) is the first beta release for the **Casysb** builder.
+### Casysb ManuaLive
+**Casysb ManuaLive** is a Live CD distribution based on Arch Linux.
+It helps people to build their system manually, instead of using an automated script.

 # Downloads
 ## Official (Debian)